unruggable-labs/x402/examples/typescript/clients/ens-extension/README.md

 ## Verifying ENS identities

 The example demonstrates data exchange only; client implementations MAY perform verification.
-Verification can be performed using the [ENSIP-19](https://docs.ens.domains/ensip/19/) primary-name workflow by resolving the `payTo` address via reverse lookup, confirming that the returned primary name matches the advertised `info.payee.ens`, and then resolving that name forward to ensure it maps back to the same address.
+ENS identities for both merchant and payer addresses can be verified using the [ENSIP-19](https://docs.ens.domains/ensip/19/) primary-name workflow.
+Only treat an ENS entry as authoritative once independent checks succeed.